joybaratix/Diabestes-Prediction/Software & Resource Requirements.md

 **Python :** The project is built using the Python programming language.
 The specific version used may vary depending on the developer's preference.

-Jupyter Notebook : Jupyter Notebook is an open-source web application that allows developers to create and share documents that contain live code, equations visualizations, and narrative text.
+**Jupyter Notebook :** Jupyter Notebook is an open-source web application that allows developers to create and share documents that contain live code, equations visualizations, and narrative text.
 It is commonly used in machine learning projects and was likely used in this project as well.

 **Lucid.app :** Most of the graphical presentation (like- UML, DFD, flowchart) of this project is made using lucid.app and ms paint.